 You should do this even if you are vaccinated, this is because you could still catch Covid-19 and pass it on to others.

-You can get a booster vaccine at least 6 months after your second dose and:
+You can get a booster dose if you had a 2nd dose of the Covid-19 vaccine at least 3 months ago and:

-- You are 16 or over, with a health condition that puts you at high risk from Covid
+- you are aged 16 or over with a health condition that puts you at high risk of getting seriously ill from Covid-19

 Access Additional Information: